 - 3:31 Do we retire the law by promoting faith?
 No way.
-Faith confirms what the law teaches and finishes what it started.11
+Faith confirms what the law teaches and finishes what it started.12

 The writer of Genesis says God planned to draw people to himself by selecting one man, Abraham, whose descendants became the nation of Israel.
 Through the nation of Israel, God wanted the world to become acquainted with him and with his expectations for citizens of his spiritual kingdom.
 God gave the Jews laws to introduce himself to them.
 And he invited them to live under the blessings of those laws and in devotion to him.
 God told Abraham, “All the families on the planet will be better off because of you and your family.
 You are going to make this world a better place” (Genesis 12:3).
 God promised to do this through the Jewish people.
-New Testament writers claim that failed to obey God.
+New Testament writers claim that the Jews failed to obey God.
 So, God fulfilled this promise by sending the Messiah, his Son Jesus, born into a Jewish family.

 Paraphrase of Psalm 51:4.

 This phrase is from Psalm 5:9.
 It’s more literally, “Their throat is an open grave.”
 It’s unclear what Paul meant by that.
 But Jews became ritually unclean when they came into contact with the dead or with a grave.
 They weren’t allowed to worship at the Jerusalem Temple until they had gone through cleansing rituals.
 This included waiting seven days and taking ritual baths on days three and seven (Numbers 19:11-13).